About Southern District Health Board

 About the Team

-Joining our existing team of Paediatrician’s and Neonatologist’s, you will assist in providing a comprehensive range of services to the Children and Youth of Dunedin and the wider Southern DHB region.
-In addition to the Neonatal intensive care specialists, the wider team includes general paediatrician’s (operating off a separate roster), academic paediatricians, and representation from some paediatric sub-specialties including behavioral and developmental, endocrinology, and genetics.
+Joining our existing team of Peadiatrician’s and Neonatologist’s, you will assist in providing a comprehensive range of services to the Children and Youth of Dunedin and the wider Southern DHB region.
+In addition to the Neonatal intensive care specialists, the wider team includes general pediatrician’s (operating off a separate roster), academic peadiatricians, and representation from some peadiatric sub-specialties including behavioral and developmental, endocrinology, and genetics.
 The team is friendly and inclusive, with excellent cooperation support between the various team members and subspecialties.

 About the Role